How to Install WordPress via Softaculous

 WordPress Quick Install Setup

 • Choose the Version you Want to Install - Select your starting WordPress version.
-We always recommend the latest WordPress version available for security and performance reasons.
+We always recommend the latest available version for security and performance reasons;

-• Admin Username - The actual username you would like your admin user to have.
+• Admin Username - The admin username you want to use;

 • Admin Password - The password for the admin user.
-Please make sure that the password you are entering in this field will be at least Strong type.
+Please make sure that the password you are entering in this field is Strong, as per the bar underneath it.
+You can use any of the countless password generators online;

-• Admin Email - The actual email on which you will receive notifications regarding your website.
+• Admin Email - Theemail for the admin user.
+You will receive notifications regarding your website on it.

 Custom Install